-- 1) Proposed temperature management is 56 F for spring-run spawning and described as suboptimal for survival, especially for early spawning or downstream of the compliance point.
+- 1) Proposed temperature management is 56°F for spring-run spawning and described as suboptimal for survival, especially for early spawning or downstream of the compliance point.
 5.1.14"However, any eggs incubating in Clear Creek prior to September 15 or downstream of the compliance point at IGO could be subjected to water temperatures in the chronic to acute stress range (above 58°F), especially at lower exceedance probabilities (< 50%), and certain water year types.
 Furthermore, the incubation period (September 15-November) temperature threshold used in this action (56°F at IGO gage) falls within the suboptimal temperature range for incubating Spring-run Chinook Salmon eggs, which could result in less than optimal survival" To NMFS' evaluation of the effects of temperatures on egg to fry survival under PA, can Reclamation provide temperature output modeling for critical and dry years when base flows may be below 150 cfs?
 Resolution during call: Reclamation will run temperature model at 50 cfs scenario. - 2) Proposed action includes 20 TAF for pulse flows (10 TAF for spring attraction; 10 TAF for geomorphic; occurrence and timing depending on water year types).
 CALSIM model run only includes 10 TAF (Appendix D) and effects analysis combines pulse flows into one action 10 TAF.
 What is the volume committed to in the PA?
 Resolution during call: Verified 20 TAF total (10 TAF each type) for pulse flows annually except in Dry years (10 TAF for spring attraction only) and Critical years (no spring attraction or geomorphic flows).
-Asked if the Calsim model should be run with the 20 TAF, Reclamation said this small amount would not change things. - 3) Please describe gravel maintenance for a year without geomorphic flows.
-Discussion during call: Discussion of gravel maintenance and requested more details of what is means.
+Asked if the Calsim model should be run with the 20 TAF, Reclamation said this small amount would not change things. - 3) Please describe mechanical methods to mobilize gravel for a year without geomorphic flows.
+Discussion during call: Discussion of mechanical methods and requested more details of what this means.
 Reclamation clarified that it was for years when geomorphic flows did not occur and to mechanically move gravel (via ripping techniques).
-Some discussion of how, when, and where it should occur, and if more measures should be taken to plan and reshape the channel because the proposed flows would be much less than the 3,000 needed to reshape and form the channel.
+Some discussion of how, when, and where it should occur, and if more measures should be taken to plan and reshape the channel because the proposed flows would be much less than the 3,000 cfs needed to reshape and form the channel.
 Preparation the summer before would be necessary in anticipation, and within the normal work window for Clear Creek in-channel activities.
-Resolution during call: Reclamation will provide additional discussion or clarifying details of gravel maintenance (frequency, magnitude, duration) for effects analysis of the actions.
+Resolution during call: Reclamation will provide additional discussion or clarifying details of mechanical methods to mobilize gravel (frequency, magnitude, and duration) for effects analysis of the actions.
 Based on our discussion, it may also be something similar to pulse flows, plan developed by the technical team with annual development and assessment.
-Q: Follow up question: I am not sure that this is included in the effects analysis (see related questions below)
+Q: Follow up question: Mechanical mobilization of gravel is not included in effects analysis for spring-run or steelhead, but is evaluated for fall and late/fall.
+Gravel mobilization is considered a conservation measure under 5.7.2.1 and put under the Clear Creek Restoration Program in 5.14.5.5.
+Can you please clarify these sections, and the distinguish when effects analysis is for gravel mobilization and the Clear Creek Restoration Program?